Jaimeloeuf/relativity/README.md

 - Scroll / shift visible range to new position if the new position is out of visible range or if new position is the 'scrollOff' region.
 - Changes editor.lineNumbers settings on activation to use relative line numbers.
 - On activation, auto saves/set the keybinding for all the commands
+- Extension activated on vscode startup using the "*" activation event.

 ## Requirements
 <!-- If you have any requirements or dependencies, add a section describing those and how to install and configure them. -->